GM to battle VW in China with $12 billion investment and new plants

-BEIJING U.S. car giant General Motors Corp (GM) (GM.N) plans to invest $12 billion (7.13 billion pounds) in China from 2014 to 2017 and build more plants next year as it competes with aggressive rivals in the world's largest auto market.
+BEIJING U.S. car giant General Motors Corp (GM) (GM.N) plans to invest $12 billion in China from 2014 to 2017 and build more plants next year as it competes with aggressive rivals in the world's largest auto market.

 GM expects its China sales to expand 8-10 percent this year, in line with the overall growth of the Chinese market, where foreign firms, such as Volkswagen AG (VOWG_p.DE), and domestic players like SAIC Motor Corp (600104.SS) vie for more market share.